OWASP/CheatSheetSeries/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.md

 There are two steps to this mitigation, both of which rely on examining an HTTP request header value.

 1. Determining the origin the request is coming from (source origin).
-Can be done via Origin and/or referer header.
+Can be done via Origin or Referer headers.
 2. Determining the origin the request is going to (target origin).

 At server side we verify if both of them match.
 If they do, we accept the request as legitimate (meaning it's the same origin request) and if they don't, we discard the request (meaning that the request originated from cross-domain).
-Reliability on these headers comes from the fact that they cannot be altered programmatically (using JavaScript in an XSS) as they fall under [forbidden headers](https://developer.mozilla.org/en-US/docs/Glossary/Forbidden_header_name) list (i.e., only browsers can set them).
+Reliability on these headers comes from the fact that they cannot be altered programmatically (using JavaScript with an XSS vulnerability) as they fall under [forbidden headers](https://developer.mozilla.org/en-US/docs/Glossary/Forbidden_header_name) list, meaning that only the browser can set them

 #### Identifying Source Origin (via Origin/Referer header)